 In May 1992, Businessland shuttered its stores.
 The closure ended the deal with Jobs.

 At the time, things couldn’t have looked much worse.
-Investor Ross Perot soon resigned from the NeXT board, saying that investing in the company was the “biggest mistake I made.”
+Billionaire investor Ross Perot soon resigned from the NeXT board, saying that investing in the company was the “biggest mistake I made.”
 Meanwhile, directors fled the company like rats leaving a sinking ship.
 And Jobs’ personal fortunes — wrapped up in the failing NeXT and his other company, Pixar — continued to decline.

 By early the following year, NeXT quit making hardware altogether and laid off many employees.
 Jobs, it seemed, was just about done.

 Only he wasn’t.
 Two years later, Pixar released its first feature-length movie, Toy Story.
 Its post-release IPO turned Jobs into a billionaire.
-He then sold NeXT’s object-oriented operating system to Apple, rejoining the company as part of the deal.
+He then sold NeXT’s object-oriented operating system to Apple, and rejoined the company as part of the deal.
 Five years after the Businessland collapse, Jobs was back to running Apple.

 Pretty amazing how things can change, right?